O365/python-o365/README.md

 You can use one or the other:

+- `MSGraphProtocol` to use the [Microsoft Graph API](https://developer.microsoft.com/en-us/graph/docs/concepts/overview)
 - `MSOffice365Protocol` to use the [Office 365 API](https://msdn.microsoft.com/en-us/office/office365/api/api-catalog)
-- `MSGraphProtocol` to use the [Microsoft Graph API](https://developer.microsoft.com/en-us/graph/docs/concepts/overview)

-Both protocols allow pretty much the same options (depending on the api version used).
+Both protocols are similar but the Graph one has access to more resources (for example OneDrive).
+It also depends on the api version used.

 The default protocol used by the `Account` Class is `MSGraphProtocol`.